-Serving as a WMA Council member entails certain important responsibilities.
-The Council is elected by the WMA membership to lead the organization and serve as the voice of the world's physicians when the General Assembly is not in session.
-Council members not only represent their respective NMAs on the Council, but also represent WMA and its constituents to the public and the media.
+Serving as a WMA Council member entails important responsibilities.
+The Council is elected by the WMA membership to lead the organisation and serve as the voice of the world's physicians when the General Assembly is not in session.
+Council members not only represent their respective medical associations on the Council, but also represent WMA as a whole and its constituents to the public and the media.
 Although attending meetings and voting on WMA matters is a key responsibility, Council members should remain engaged in the work of WMA between meetings as well.